scottyphillips/echonetlite_homeassistant/README.md

 ## Hall of Fame
+Thanks Naoki Sawada for creating the switch entity and creating the custom service call framework.

 Thanks to Jason Nader for all the quality of life updates to the codebase and doco.

 Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code